 The buffet serves a wide mix of cuisines, from salads and steaks to Chinese stir-fry to tacos and burritos.
 Vegas diners can find better buffets in town (try the Spice Market buffet at Planet Hollywood), but they'll pay twice as much for them.
-Only $15, the buffet dishes out above-average food at a low price.
+Westgate's buffet dishes out above-average food at a low price.

-The row of restaurants just past the casino includes a low-lit Zen garden complex with three dining options.
+The row of restaurants just past the casino includes a low-lit Zen garden complex with several dining options.
 The fanciest is Benihana, located on the second level.
 The hibachi tables look out onto a waterfall and wooden bridge, the hibachi chef puts on a good show, and the food is as savory and delicious as you'd expect butter-laden meats to be.
-For $50, it's not cheap, but it's a much better value than the fancy teppanyaki over at the Flamingo, Hamada of Japan, a 20-year-old Vegas institution and hot spot for business dinners.
-You can find customer reviews of the Benihana here, at Yelp.com.

 Customers Who Viewed Westgate Las Vegas Resort & Casino Also Viewed